 He called them his swans.

-This is the setup for The Swans of Fifth Avenue, a novel recounting one of the most fascinating literary scandals of the 20th Century.
-It starred some of the original taste-makers of the mid-century: Babe Paley, who sparked a national trend by tying a scarf to her purse handle, Slim Keith, a California girl who hit her stride in Manhatten and, of course the man they and so many of their best friends befriended: Truman Capote.
+This is the setup for The Swans of Fifth Avenue, the story of a fascinating literary scandal.
+It stars some of the original American taste-makers of the mid-20th century like Babe Paley, and Slim Keith, and Truman Capote, the man they befriended.
 When he was a young, semi-successful writer, these women and many of their friends each found Capote to be a kindred spirit.
-He cherished not only their faces and forms (referring to them collectively as "swans") but the beauty in their souls.
-In turn, they supported him during the lean years and cheered him on once he found success.
-Because of this, none of them expected him to publish their nastiest secrets in Esquire magazine, fictionalized just enough to turn their most embarrassing, humiliating memories into a guessing game for readers.
-At least one woman described in the story killed herself the day that she got the printed story.
-The rest of them ended the friendship.
-And was Capote surprised they took offense?
+He made them laugh and praised not only their faces and forms (referring to them collectively as “swans”) but their intelligence, taste, and souls.
+In turn, they supported him during the lean years and celebrated with him as they all found success.
+Then, when he was desperate for one more book, he published their nastiest secrets with just enough fiction on top to turn their humiliating memories into a guessing game for the reading public.
+At least one woman included in the story killed herself the day that she got a printed copy.
+The rest of the women ended the friendship.
+And was Capote surprised by their reaction?

-In one sense, The Swans of Fifth Avenue is a story of friendship made and destroyed by understanding and misunderstanding.
-It's also something of a history piece, capturing a small section of America in the latter half of the 20th century.
-Indeed, like Capote's masterpiece, In Cold Blood, Swans is that amalgamation of research and imagination known as the "non-fiction novel" (without ICB's meticulous prose).
-It's also plain, old-fashioned, gossipy fun in places, perfect for a summer read.
+In one sense, The Swans of Fifth Avenue tells the story of how friendship is made and destroyed.
+It captures a bit of America in the center of the 20th century.
+Like Capote’s masterpiece, In Cold Blood, Swans is an amalgamation of research and imagination now known as the “non-fiction novel” But mostly, it’s an old-fashioned, gossipy fun book to read, perfect for the summer.

 Capote, I think, would have loved being the star of this story.
 His swans, I believe, would not.